NeoGeographyToolkit/StereoPipeline/docs/tools/dem_mosaic.rst

 --erode-length <integer (default: 0)>
     Erode the DEM by this many pixels at boundary.

+--weight-list <string (default: "")>
+    A text file having a list of external weight files to use in blending, one per line.
+These are multiplied by the internal weights to ensure seamless blending.
+The weights must be in one-to-one correspondence with the DEMs to be mosaicked.
+See :numref:`dem_mosaic_external_weights`.

+--invert-weights
+    Use 1/weight instead of weight in blending, with ``--weight-list``.

+--min-weight <double (default: 0.0)>
+    Limit from below with this value the weights provided with ``--weight-list``.

 --georef-tile-size <double>
     Set the tile size in georeferenced (projected) units (e.g., degrees or meters).